Conquest of the Americas

 While de Bry's works are considered masterpieces of engraving, they are also criticized for their distortions and the propagandistic nature of many of the illustrations.
 They played a role in justifying European imperialism by depicting indigenous people as uncivilized or barbaric, in need of Christianization or conquest.

-In sum, Theodor de Bry played a significant role in shaping early modern European views of the New World, although the legacy of his work is complex, blending both artistic achievement and cultural distortion.
+In sum, Theodor de Bry played a significant role in shaping early modern European views of the New World, although the legacy of his work is complex, blending both artistic achievement and cultural distortion."

 Link: